top of page

 What Is The Egyptian Sphinx? - An Introduction for KS2

 If you know about the Great Pyramid of Giza, you'll know it's set in a larger complex containing several smaller pyramids and an intriguing statue of a Sphinx.
-"What is this Sphinx?"
+"What is the Ancient Egyptian Sphinx?"
 I hear you ask?

 The Sphinx: